Housing Justice

 We’re supporting a growing movement of residents, advocates and nonprofit organizations working together to drive policy change and promote housing justice in Howard County:

-• Our Service Provider Workgroup Grantees (2025) Bridges to Housing Stability, Building Families for Children, Columbia Housing Center, Community Action Council of Howard County, Grassroots Crisis Intervention Center, Luminus Network, MakingChange, Maryland Inclusive Housing – are identifying strategies to reduce housing insecurity, exploring ways to better connect services and making policy recommendations to support systems change.
+- Our Service Provider Workgroup Grantees (2025) – Bridges to Housing Stability, Building Families for Children, Columbia Housing Center, Community Action Council of Howard County, Grassroots Crisis Intervention Center, Luminus Network, MakingChange, Maryland Inclusive Housing – identified strategies to reduce housing insecurity, explored ways to better connect services and developed policy ideas to support systems change.
+Check out their report here.

 Act Now